multihack/multihack-server/porting.md

 ```

 ## UI

 The UI should be somewhat similar to the other implementations.

 - "Start Multihack" button
 - "Enter a room ID" modal with input
+- "Enter a nickname" modal with input
 - "Join/Leave Voice Call" button
 - "Fetch Code" button
 - "Stop Multihack" button

 ## Notes:

 Files are identified by their relative path from the project root and should ALWAYS start with a forward slash '/'.

 Paths should NEVER end with a forward slash '/'.

-Please don't test your client on the public server for performance reasons.

 The API assumes some kind of CodeMirror-like editor, but there's nothing stopping completely different editors from working as long as they can do programmatic line/column insertions and listen to changes.